-Dr. Gruber enjoys teaches courses on topics ranging from emotion, happiness, abnormal psychology, to research methods.
-She enjoys disseminating the science of emotion an mental health, and has created a freely available online course in Human Emotion and an accompanying Experts in Emotion Series.
-See details below.
+Dr. Gruber enjoys teaching on topics ranging from emotion, science of happiness, psychological disorders.
+She is delighted to co-author Introduction to Psychology with David Myers and Nathan DeWall.
+She enjoys disseminating the science of emotion and mental health, and has created a freely available interview series in emotion and mental health.

 The Experts in Emotion series provides a unique opportunity to explore the mysteries of human emotion guided by some of the world's foremost experts on the subject, ranging from distinguished academics to leading figures behind social media services like Facebook.
 In addition to tackling central questions such as what emotions are, why we have them, and how our understanding of them can lead to happier and healthier lives.
 You'll also hear first-hand about what first led these key players to study emotion and what they see as the most exciting frontiers ahead.
 The Expert in Emotion series is part of a broader educational mission to share the study of human emotion beyond the walls of the classroom, to reach students and teachers alike, both locally and globally, through the use of technology.
 You can browse the Full Interview List and view the full course and accompanying interviews freely at the Yale University's YouTube Course Channel.